airsoftnorge/mundana/_posts/003_asn-tak/2022-05-25-wintak-setup.md

 	</a>
 </div>

-Deselect the ones you do not want to activly send or receive data on.
+Deselect the ones you do not want to actively send or receive data on.

 <div class="image-thumbnail">
 	<a href="/assets/images/003_asn-tak/2022-05-25-wintak-setup/0e.png">